-20. The United States Department of Justice ("DOJ") and the Office of Civil Rights of the United States Department of Education ("OCR") (collectively "the Departments"), in guidance to school districts, have stated that ELL students should not only have access to the core curriculum, but equal opportunities to meaningfully participate in all school programs and activities whether curricular, co-curricular, or extracurricular.
-See U.S. Dept. of Justice and U.S. Dept. of Educ., Dear Colleague Letter: English Learner Students and Limited English Proficient Parents 17-18 (Jan.
-7, 2015), http://www2.ed.gov/about/offices/list/ocr/letters/colleague-el-201501.pdf.
+Department of Justice ("DOJ") and the Office for Civil Rights of the United

+States Department of Education ("OCR") issued guidance to school districts reemphasizing that ELL students should not only have access to the core curriculum, but also equal opportunities to meaningfully participate in all school programs and activities whether curricular, co-curricular, or extracurricular.
+See U.S. Dep't of Justice and U.S. Dep't of Educ., Dear http://www2.ed.gov/about/offices/list/ocr/letters/colleague-el-201501.pdf (last visited Aug.
+3, 2016) ("Dear Colleague Letter").